The Macabre Saga of Ogarita Booth Henderson

 Fernand Ocetek

-20. JT COLFAX Says:
+20. JT COLFAX on said:

 Thanks for your comment.
 The information I have presented is part of an involved research project about a buried river that runs under my yard (see my other story here at Bearings).
 That river is very close to Ogarita’s grave, and so, the extent of my interest in the subject is basically only about Ogarita, and her unfortunate burial here.
 Luckily, one of her descendants has responded in these comments with a very useful link.
 You will find a treasure trove there.
 It was posted by OSTREM…and is the Number 7 post in these comments.
 Hope that helps…JT.